EarthBound: Gameplay

 In combat, once an enemy or character's HP reaches zero, that enemy or character is rendered unconscious.
 There is a chance that the party will receive an item after the battle.
 Battle commands include attacking, spying (reveals enemy weakness), mirroring (emulates an enemy), and running away.
 Characters can also use PSI actions that require PP. Once each character is assigned a command, the characters and enemies perform their actions in an order determined by character speed and a random number generator.
 Whenever a character receives damage, the HP box gradually "rolls" down, similar to a mechanical counter.
 This allows players an opportunity to heal the character or win the battle before the counter hits zero, saving the character from being rendered unconscious.
-(Note: If the counter reaches zero as the battle is won, it will be set to 1 HP instead and the character will survive.)
-This mechanic does not apply to enemies, for whom unconsciousness is instantaneous and can be reversed only with healing PSI.
+(Note: If the counter reaches zero as the battle is won, it will be set to 1 HP instead, and the character will survive.)
+When hit with mortal damage, there is a small chance the character will survive it, being left with 1 HP, even without intervention of other characters.
+(Note: "If an ally has more than 1 HP and is dealt damage that would kill you, the probability of surviving with 1 HP instead is guts/500 or 1/20, whichever is greater.
+Enemies can't use guts to survive otherwise mortal damage, but NPCs can."

+starmen.net) This mechanic does not apply to enemies, for whom unconsciousness is instantaneous and can be reversed only with healing PSI.
 If all characters are rendered unconscious, the game transitions to an endgame screen, asking if the player wants to continue.
 An affirmative response brings Ness, conscious, back to the last save point, with half the money on his person at the time of his defeat, and with other party members still unconscious.

 Currency is indirectly received from battles.
-Each time the party wins a battle, Ness's father, who can also save the game's progress, deposits money in an account that can be withdrawn at ATMs.
+Each time the party wins a battle, Ness's father, who can also save the game's progress, deposits money into an account that can be withdrawn at ATMs.
 In towns, players can buy weapons, armor, and items from stores.
 Weapons and armor can be equipped to increase character strength and defense, respectively.
-Items can be used for a number of purposes, such as healing.
+Items can be used for several purposes, such as healing.
 Towns also contain useful facilities such as hospitals where players can be healed for a fee.